 - Where To Find Out More

 Whiplash is an unpleasant condition that affects the neck, head and shoulders.
-It is usually caused by a vehicle accident during which the head is thrown forwards and then backwards, causing twisting and spraining of the muscles and tendons.
+It is usually caused by a vehicle accident during which the head is thrown forwards and then backwards, causing soft tissue injuries and twisting and spraining of the muscles and tendons.
 If this has happened to you as a result of an accident that was not your fault then you may be eligible to claim compensation due to third-party negligence.
 Advice.co.uk can help you to get advice and provide a solicitor to make this claim.
-Our friendly team have many years’ experience in dealing with this type of personal injury and will be able to offer to match you a solicitor to secure you the maximum possible compensation.
-Following an initial consultation where we can establish the facts of your case, we will give you an idea how much compensation you may be able to achieve based on Judicial guidelines rather than a whiplash claims calculator – which wouldn’t give you an accurate sum and may confuse the issue .
+Our friendly team have many years of experience in dealing with this type of personal injury and will be able to offer to match you a solicitor to secure you the maximum possible compensation.
+Following an initial consultation where we can establish the facts of your case, we will give you an idea of how much compensation you may be able to achieve based on Judicial College Guidelines rather than a whiplash claims calculator – which wouldn’t give you an accurate sum and may confuse the issue.
 Don’t suffer in silence, if you have experienced a whiplash injury then you have every right to make a personal injury claim.

-We don’t advise you to use whiplash injury compensation calculator.
-We do, however give an estimate of the amount you may expect to receive following a whiplash injury.
+If you’re wondering how much you can get for whiplash, you may wish to use a whiplash claims compensation calculator.
+However, they aren’t always accurate.
+We do, however, give an estimate of the amount you may expect to receive in general damages following a whiplash injury.
+The figures below are from the Judicial College Guidelines.
 A solicitor will be able to give you a more accurate figure however after looking at the details of your case.

 |Severe neck injury||A neck injury causing incomplete paraplegia or permanent spastic quadriparesis resulting in severely limited movement.||up to £130,060|